Mitigating Climate Change

 Climate Action Plan – 25% reduction by 2020

-The Facilities Management & Planning team that has developed the University’s climate change mitigation plan is focused on energy efficiency planning and implementation.
+In 2013 the Facilities Management & Planning team developed a climate action plan focused on energy efficiency planning and implementation.
 See the Energy page for more on our energy efficiency improvements.

 Chevrolet Campus Clean Energy Campaign

 On National Campus Sustainability Day 2014 BU announced it intended to sell some of its 2012 carbon reductions through the Chevrolet Campus Clean Energy Campaign.
 Chevy will purchase the University’s carbon credits and permanently retire them, furthering the company’s effort to retire carbon reductions across America for the benefit of the climate.

 “We are excited to be invited to participate in the Chevrolet Campus Clean Energy Campaign,” said Boston University sustainability director Dennis Carlberg.
 “It’s a win for BU with funds building our Sustainability Revolving Loan Fund, it’s a win for the environment with these carbon credits being retired, and a win for Chevy as they work to strengthen the clean energy infrastructure needed for their line of electric vehicles.”